 BAR TOOL COOL

-It’s vital bartenders have a thorough knowledge of the vast array of tools to hand at a bar – but what are the real benefits of mastering your muddlers and measures?
+It’s vital bartenders have a thorough knowledge of the vast array of tools at hand in the bar—but what are the real benefits of mastering your muddlers and measures?

-Firstly, it speeds up and increases efficiency throughout service – and there’s no arguing that’s a great thing.
-It’s also important to the customer experience - customers see the tools you use as a cue to the overall quality of your bar.
+First, it speeds up and increases efficiency throughout service—and there’s no arguing that’s a great thing.
+It’s also important to the customer experience—customers see the tools you use as a cue to the overall quality of your bar.
 Bartenders who demonstrate good knowledge and pride of their tools will create higher quality drinks and an overall better experience for customers.
 Below we’ve outlined some key equipment, how to use it and how to store it.

 The Latest Bar Tool Trends

-Smoke was originally used by chefs to preserve food, but modern bartenders are using smokers as an opportunity to flavour cocktails.
+Smoke was originally used by chefs to preserve food, but modern bartenders are using smokers as an opportunity to flavor cocktails.
 The smoker machine uses an electric fan to draw air though a fire chamber with a gauze base and expel the smoke through a plastic tube.
-Fine wood shavings can be used to enhance cocktails flavours such as maple, apple and hickory.
+Fine wood shavings can be used to enhance cocktails flavors such as maple, apple and hickory.

 Top Tip!
-Smoke can create a very strong flavour so handle with care so as not to overpower the other ingredients of the drink.
+Smoke can create a very strong flavor so handle with care so as not to overpower the other ingredients of the drink.

 Want to make your own smoke?
 Check out the video below…